 Assumption \ref{ass:var-X-known} is always satisfied (assuming some randomness in the model), as by the above considerations we can always choose the variance function $\E X_t^2$ arbitrarily.
 For example, imposing ${\rm Var}(X_t)=1$ for all $t\in[0,T]$ amounts to choosing $c_t=\sqrt{\mathbb{E}[X_t]}$ above.
-We note that with different chosen variance function (choosing different $c_t$ above), we obtain different function $f$ that is then estimated from the data.
-We also note that any other similar condition ensuring the identifiability of the model would suffice.
-As another example, we could impose the restriction $\text{Var}(Y_t) = \E[X_t^2]$.
+Note that, with different chosen variance function (i.e. choosing different $c_t$ above), one obtains a different function $f$ which is then estimated from the data.
+Note also that any other similar condition ensuring the identifiability of the model would suffice.
+As another example, one could impose the restriction $\text{Var}(Y_t) = \E[X_t^2]$.
 In this situation as the variance of $Y_t$ can be estimated from the observations, we could recover the variance function of $X$ as well.
 Under this assumption, the transformation $f$ can be expressed in a way suitable for future estimation.
 Since $x\mapsto f(t,x)$ is bijective, the proof follows easily and is hence omitted.

 Note that, if, for some $t$, $\mathbb{E}[X_t^2]=0$, then $\textrm{Var}(Y_t)=0$, so that $Y_t=c$ with probability one.
 One can then trivially predict $\mathbb{E}\left[Y_t | \mathcal{F}_\Delta^Y\right]=c$.
 In the following, we only consider predictions for values of $t$ such that $\mathbb{E}[X_t^2]>0$.